equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

     * From the bottom menu activate an icon with a *mesh and a cursor*.
         * It will **Keep UV mode and mesh selection in sync**.
         * Disable this option to edit UV parts.

+## Baking

+> Located at **Render Menu**.

+* General:
+    * Apply same material to several objects [ ctrl + L]
+    * Create a new image at the UV Editor, be sure that it is active.
+Keep a backup of your textures.
+    * Select *Bake Mode* and disable *Clear* at the **Render Menu** before proceed.
+    * To bake from a Hi-Poly to a low-poly select Hi then Low.
+Check Selected to active.
+    * To improve rendering quality at **World** menu increase **Gathering** > **Samples** (even if it is disabled).

+* Ambient Occlusion
+    * White background image.

+* Normals
+    * Background image RGB: 0.5, 0.5, 1.0.

+* Solid color
+    * Background image HSV: 0, 0, 0.5.

+* Textures (last step)
+    * When you have finished with materials, baking and use this bake option to generate a unique texture with all filters applied.
+    * It works even when you create multiple UVs to add detail to certain parts of your model.